 Serve warm, turned out of the ramekins with the slices of duck breast draped over the custards.

 More Recipes and Ideas:

-Seared Magret Duck Breasts with Duck Fat, Pan-Roasted Fingerling Potatoes, Haricots Verts and a Balsamic Cherry Reduction, Seared Magret Duck Breast with Creamy Garlic Mashed Potatoes, Haricots Verts and Brandied Cherry Reduction Sauce, Seared Duck Breast with Grape Sauce, Dinner Recipes, Latin American, Baked Ham Recipes, Burrito Recipes, Fried Chicken Recipes, French
+Seared Magret Duck Breasts with Duck Fat, Pan-Roasted Fingerling Potatoes, Haricots Verts and a Balsamic Cherry Reduction, Seared Magret Duck Breast with Creamy Garlic Mashed Potatoes, Haricots Verts and Brandied Cherry Reduction Sauce, Seared Duck Breast with Grape Sauce, Main Dish, Beef Stroganoff Recipes, Burrito Recipes, Grains, Roasted Chicken Recipes, Turkey Breast Recipes

 Thank you! your flag was submitted.